zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  The request body is not valid
+  The request body is not valid.

   **Action:**

-  Provide a list of services for which this token will be valid
+  Provide a list of services for which this token will be valid.

 ## Security client messages